freenas/freenas-docs/userguide/directoryservice.rst

  getent group

-If the :command:`wbinfo` commands display the network users, but they do not show up in the drop-down menu of a "Permissions" screen, it may be because it is taking longer than the default 10 seconds for the
-%brand% system to join Active Directory.
-Try bumping up the value of "AD timeout" to 60 seconds.
+If the :command:`wbinfo` commands display the network users, but they do not show up in the drop-down menu of a :guilabel:`Permissions` screen, it may be because it is taking longer than the default ten seconds for the %brand% system to join Active Directory.
+Try bumping up the value of :guilabel:`AD timeout` to 60 seconds.

 .. _Troubleshooting Tips: